pedraal/chipchat/README.md

 ## Notes

 ### How I organized my time
-- Friday evening : Init the project, setup the environment and user auth.
+- Friday evening : Init the project, setup the environment, basic styles and auth.
 - Saturday morning : Little bit of refactoring / small fixes
-- Saturday afternoon : Chat room features (I consider the app to be feature complete and I could have stop here)
+- Saturday afternoon : Chat room features (I consider the app to be feature complete at this point and I could have stop here)
 - Sunday morning : Little bit of refactoring / small fixes
 - Sunday afternoon : Add some tests

-### What would I've done with more time
+### If I had more time
 - Implement a mailing service for the auth process (email confirmation, password reset etc.).
 - Implement a passwordless auth system.
 - Find a better way to pass validation data between auth api calls and the forms but the cookie system i've used looks good enough.
 - Use an ORM for the database but I wanted to try this approach of raw mongodb driver + zod + ts in a kind off repository structure.
 - Better logging system.
 - Better error handling.
-- Better testing, specially unit testing.
+- More tests, specially unit testing.
 - Better kick and ban system : possibility to unban users, removing/obfuscating targeted user messages.
-- Use a proper socket.io implementation with nuxt/nitro.
-My 1st implementation of socket.io within the nitro server made testing hard, I've lost plenty time dealing with it.
-After giving a look at the [nuxt3-socket.io](https://github.com/wobsoriano/nuxt3-socket.io) module, I made a better one and it unlock the possibility to test the socket-based feature but it was already a bit late in the weekend.
+- Find a proper socket.io implementation with nuxt/nitro.
+My 1st implementation of socket.io within the nitro server made testing hard, I've spent a lot of time dealing with this.
+After giving a look at the [nuxt3-socket.io](https://github.com/wobsoriano/nuxt3-socket.io) module, I made a better one and it unlock the possibility to test the socket-based feature.

-### What would I've done if it was a real project
+### If it was a real project
 - Use a component library like `nuxt/ui`.
 - Use a more robust authentication system, maybe something external like Auth0 or simplify Oauth providers.